- Getting Started

 Antrea can work with cloud managed Kubernetes services, and can be deployed to AKS, EKS, and GKE clusters.

-- To deploy Antrea to an AKS cluster, please refer to the AKS installation guide.
+- To deploy Antrea to an AKS or an AKS Engine cluster, please refer to the AKS installation guide.

 - To deploy Antrea to an EKS cluster, please refer to the EKS installation guide.